 The Girls Intelligence Agency’s Involuntary Focus Groups

 Their example was the Girls Intelligence Agency, which employs 40,000 girls between the ages of 8-29 to gather information mainly through slumber parties.
-Basically, they’re holding focus groups without telling the people who are involved, which is terrible.
+Basically, they’re holding focus groups with unwitting participants.
+Terrible.

 How Tobacco Companies Started Failing

 You can see it in how tobacco companies failed to adapt.
 Once all the research studies started coming out, they just kept acting like business was normal.